brson/ctrs/README.md

 ## Current coverage

+Current focus is pulling tests out of the reference implementation that meet the criteria.

 - 1.0.0-rc
+  - doc - Extracts from the reference implementation 'doc' directory
+  - pretty - Tests from the reference test suite's 'pretty' directory
   - run-pass - Tests from the reference test suite's 'run-pass' directory
-  - pretty - Tests from the reference test suite's 'pretty' directory
-  - doc - Extracts from the reference implementation 'doc' directory

 ## Compiler interface requirements